Jami-Lee Ross 'terribly alone': National's role in mental health decline questioned

 Ross disputed the findings and accused Bridges of corruption before unleashing a secretly recorded phone call in which the leader disparaged one of their own MPs - describing Maureen Pugh as "f***ing useless".

-The political scandal only grew when six women came forward accusing Ross of bullying and harassment before Ross publicly admitted on air to extra-martial affairs.
+The political scandal only grew when six women came forward accusing Ross of bullying and harassment.

+Ross denied harrassing the women but publicly admitted on air to extra-martial affairs, saying he owed his wife a huge apology.